 On the opposite end of the spectrum, Mobile has also been known to host other spectacular forms of performing arts.
 From the opera, to Broadway musicals, to ballet, and everything else in between, Mobile is the apex of fine arts in South Alabama.
 When looking for the best concerts and shows in downtown Mobile, be sure to check with one of these amazing local venues:

 Things to Do

-City tours through Mobile, AL, are a great way to immerse yourself into the culture and history of this eclectic city.
+City tours through Mobile, AL, are a great way to immerse yourself in the culture and history of this eclectic city.
 City tours are also a great way to ensure you’re seeing the best of what Mobile has to offer, as you’re being led by a local, friendly, and knowledgeable tour guide.
 While the sights you see will vary depending on both the tour and the guide, city tours will typically highlight the following areas and landmarks:

 - Bienville Square

 And that’s just to name a few!
 Another great thing about city tours is that they come in all shapes and sizes.
 If you’re wanting to walk through Historic Mobile or take a shuttle to the Eastern Shore of Mobile Bay, there’s a tour to accommodate every type of traveler!

 Pictured above is the view of an alligator during a swamp tour.

 A trip to Mobile, Alabama would not be complete without taking a swamp ride.
 The high-speed, thrilling adventure takes you deep into the bayou where you’ll see alligators, turtles, and other wildlife.
 You’ll learn about the swamps while enjoying the sight and sounds of this truly unforgettable experience.
 Below are a few of the swamps near downtown Mobile, Alabama: